Start procedure for expansion of De Onlanden balancing lake

 Responding to the plan

-From Friday, March 11, through May 5, the "Explanatory notes on the project decision and environmental impact assessment" will be available for inspection.
-During this period, anyone who wishes to do so may submit a response.
-This response must be sent to the Provincial Executive of the province of Drenthe.
+From Friday, March 11, through May 5, the “Explanatory Notes on the Project Decision and Environmental Impact Assessment” will be available for public review.
+During this period, anyone who wishes to do so may submit comments.
+Comments should be sent to Provincial Executive the Province of Drenthe.

-The ‘Explanatory notes on the project decision and environmental impact assessment’ can be found at www.officielebekendmakingen.nl
+The ‘Explanatory notes on the project decision and environmental impact assessment’ can be found at officielebekendmakingen.nl

 De Onlanden is a nature reserve that also collects water during heavy rainfall.
-The past few weeks are a good example of this.
+The past few weeks are a good example.
 There was a lot of rain during that period.
-The water from the northern part of Drenthe then flows to De Onlanden, because this area is lower.
+The water from the Kop van Drenthe then flows to De Onlanden, because this area is lower.
 As a result, many places in De Onlanden were flooded.

-Climate scenarios increasingly predict heavy and prolonged rainfall.
+Climate scenarios predict increasingly frequent heavy and prolonged rainfall.
 That is why more space for water is needed.
-De Onlanden can now collect 7.5 million cubic meters of water.
-The plans for additional water storage will provide space for another 5.2 million cubic meters of water.
+De Onlanden can now collect 7.5 million cubic metres of water.
+The plans for expanding the balancing lake allow for another 5.2 million cubic metres of water.
 This will allow more water to be collected temporarily (for a number of days) in extreme situations before it is discharged into the sea.
 In addition, the most vulnerable areas will be the last to collect extra water.
 The area must be ready to store extra water by 2025.

 Parties involved

-Initiator Noorderzijlvest Water Authority and competent authority Province of Drenthe are working together with the Province of Groningen and the municipalities of Tynaarlo and Noordenveld to realize additional water storage in De Onlanden.
-Land managers Staatsbosbeheer, Natuurmonumenten, and Stichting Het Drentse Landschap are also involved in the discussions.
-Last fall, the boards of these parties decided to further develop the realization of water storage within the boundaries of De Onlanden, with attention to the vulnerable nature.
-This happened after it became clear that alternatives outside the boundaries of De Onlanden are not feasible in the short term.
-The parties involved will also continue to consult with each other in the longer term.
-A vision for the future of the water system outside De Onlanden will be developed, which will also include other themes such as agricultural transition and nature conservation goals.
+Noorderzijlvest Water Authority , as the project initiator, Noorderzijlvest Water Authority the Province of Drenthe, as the competent authority, are collaborating with the Province of Groningen and the councils and Noordenveld on the construction of balancing lake additional balancing lake De Onlanden. site managers fromStaatsbosbeheer (Dutch Forestry Commission), Natuurmonumenten (Dutch Society for Nature Conservation) Stichting Het Drentse Landschap are also involved in the discussions.
+Last fall, the boards of these parties decided to further develop plans for the construction of the balancing lake the boundaries of De Onlanden, with a focus on protecting the vulnerable natural environment.
+This decision was made after it became clear that alternatives outside the boundaries of De Onlanden were not feasible in the short term.
+The parties involved will also continue their dialogue regarding the longer term.
+A vision for the future of the water system outside De Onlanden will be developed, incorporating other themes such as agricultural transition and nature conservation goals.